sga80/ironlog/docs/APPROACH.md

 ## Benchmarking

-Each major version is benchmarked against the Alibaba Cloud block storage traces — a real production workload, publicly available for research.
-Results are documented in `benchmarks/`.
+Each major version is benchmarked against the NASA HTTP access log (July 1995) — 1.9M real HTTP request records, publicly available.
+Results are documented in `versions/`.
 Numbers drive decisions, not intuition.